Epistaxis (Nosebleed)

 For at-home care, remain calm and adopt the strategies for controlling an active nosebleed, which include sitting upright, leaning forward slightly, and pinching the soft part of the nose.
 Avoid lying flat or tilting the head back, as this can result in blood running down the throat.
 If bleeding persists after 20 minutes despite initial measures, seek medical attention.

-Our ENT doctor will usually recommend non-invasive medical intervention, such as the prescription of medication (e.g. topical vasoconstrictors), and nasal packing (inserting gauze or sponge-like materials into the nostrils to apply pressure and stop bleeding).
+Our ENT doctor will usually recommend non-invasive medical intervention, such as the prescription of medication (e.g. topical vasoconstrictors) and nasal packing (inserting gauze or sponge-like materials into the nostrils to apply pressure and stop bleeding).

 For severe cases, one or more of the following surgical interventions to correct anatomical contributors to epistaxis may be necessary.

-Transnasal endoscopic sphenopalatine/posterior nasal artery ligation involves tying off or cauterising the blood vessels at the back of the nose using an endoscope.
-This approach is part of endoscopic management for nosebleeds originating from the back of the nose
+• Transnasal Endoscopic Sphenopalatine/Posterior Nasal Artery Ligation: Transnasal endoscopic sphenopalatine/posterior nasal artery ligation involves tying off or cauterising the blood vessels at the back of the nose using an endoscope.
+This approach is part of endoscopic management for nosebleeds originating from the back of the nose.

 Preventing nosebleeds involves maintaining nasal moisture through the use of humidifiers and nasal saline sprays, avoiding nasal irritants, and gentle nose blowing.
 Keeping fingernails short and discouraging nose picking, especially in children, can also reduce the risk.